Why Do I Look Older Than My Age

 Q: How much does genetics influence aging?

 A: Genetics plays a significant role in determining how we age.
-However, lifestyle and environmental factors also play a crucial role.
+Still, lifestyle and environmental factors also play a crucial role.
 While you can't change your genes, you can adopt healthy lifestyle habits to slow down the aging process.

 Conclusion: Embracing Healthy Aging